HanSoBored/Auto-Linux/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](LICENSE)for more information.